neo-technology/neo4j-google-k8s-marketplace/README.md

 This repository contains instructions and files necessary for running Neo4j Enterprise via Google's Hosted Kubernetes Marketplace.

+If you would like setup instructions on how to install this from the GCP Marketplace, or on how to use the application once it is deployed, please consult the [user guide](user-guide/USER-GUIDE.md).

-# Getting started
+# Maintenance & Development / Getting started

 ## Updating git submodules

+This repo contains git submodules corresponding to dependent Google code repos.
-You can run the following commands to make sure submodules are populated with proper code.
+You can run the following commands to make sure submodules are updated.

 ```shell
 git submodule sync --recursive